usu-cidi/individual-quiz-data/README.md

 * token should be replaced with your personal API key.
 If you don't have one, see the bottom of this page.
 * course-id should be replaced with the id number for your course.
 It can be found by navigating to the home page of your course on canvas and copying the last part of the url:
   * For example, if your course URL is https://usu.instructure.com/courses/123456, 123456 is the course ID
-* upper-limit-of-students should be replaced with a rough estimate of number of students in your course.
-It is fine if it is greater than the number of students in the course, but should not be less.
+* upper-limit-of-students should be replaced with a number greater than the number of students in your course.

 * Once you have correctly filled in the text, press _CTRL + X_ on your keyboard, followed by the _y_ key, and then the enter key.